ggnkua/bigbrownbuild-git/readme.md

 * flex-dev

-GMP/MPFR/MPC are required for building gcc, flex and bison for building MiNTlib.
+GMP/MPFR/MPC are required for building gcc (if you don't download prerequisites, see [GLOBAL_DOWNLOAD_PREREQUISITES](#GLOBAL_DOWNLOAD_PREREQUISITES)), flex and bison for building MiNTlib.

 ### macOS